Darius662/Readloom/docs/DATABASE.md

    - All its volumes are deleted (CASCADE)
    - All its chapters are deleted (CASCADE)
    - All its calendar events are deleted (CASCADE)
+   - All its e-book files are deleted (CASCADE)
+   - All its collection items are deleted (CASCADE)

 2. When a volume is deleted:
    - Its chapters' volume_id is set to NULL (SET NULL)
    - Its calendar events are deleted (CASCADE)
+   - Its e-book files are deleted (CASCADE)
+   - Its collection items are deleted (CASCADE)

 3. When a chapter is deleted:
    - Its calendar events are deleted (CASCADE)
+   - Its collection items are deleted (CASCADE)

+4. When an e-book file is deleted:
+   - Collection items' ebook_file_id is set to NULL (SET NULL)

 ## SQLite Configuration